tony-waters/tony-waters.github.io/_posts/2026-08-29-matt-pocock-stole-my-vibe-coding.md

 This is extremely useful!
 The terminology here will be used for class and method names in the resulting code.

 At the time of writing I have tried the `grill-with-docs` skill on two (admittedly different sized) projects.
 For the first project I got asked 111 questions, for the second a little under 40.
 I am excited about trying this process again.

-Matt Pocock's skills is an open-source repository of agent skills designed for real engineering workflows rather than "vibe coding".
-It provides structured, reusable instructions for AI coding agents like Claude Code, Codex, and Cursor to enforce discipline in planning, testing, and architecture.

 ## <a name="notes"></a>Notes
 1. Eric Evans, Domain Driven Design (2003)